nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### List all pets : `list`

-After using all of those commands, you may want to retrieve the initial pet list with all the pets.
-This feature just shows a list of all pets in pet list.
+This feature lists out all pets, helpful for when you wish to look through all pets in WoofAreYou.

 Format:`list`